localstack/docs/content/en/references/cross-account-access.md

 }

 #

 # Set some attributes

 #

 $ AWS_ACCESS_KEY_ID=111111111111 awslocal sqs set-queue-attributes \
     --attributes VisibilityTimeout=60 \
     --queue-url http://sqs.ap-south-1.localhost.localstack.cloud:443/111111111111/my-queue \
     --region ap-south-1

 #

-# Retrieve the queue attribute from another account and region.
+# Retrieve the queue attribute from another account and region

-# The required information for LocalStack to locate the queue is available in the queue URL.
+# The required information for LocalStack to locate the queue is available in the queue URL

 #

 $ AWS_ACCESS_KEY_ID=222222222222 awslocal sqs get-queue-attributes \